hanjq17/CHORDS/README.md

 Jiaqi Han: jiaqihan@stanford.edu

 🔥 We warmly welcome **community contributions** for e.g. supporting more models!
+Please open/submit a PR if you are interested!